tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

-<mark>All of his life, Billy was a faithful Baptist singing in the choir and never missing services.
+<mark>All of his life, Billy was a faithful Baptist, singing in the choir and never missing services.
 He especially loved gospel music.
 He kept a Bible on his nightstand, and a friend said he read from it every night.</mark> <mark>He was described as quiet and easy going</mark>

 </james>
 <from>